Balancing work and family can be hard as a mom. Whether working at home or not, overcome the challenges with these 6 surprising tips.

 Stuck on the phone, I glanced at the box of action figures in the corner.
 Guiltily, I dumped the entire box of superheroes on the floor just so my kids would cooperate and let me focus on work.

-I didn’t feel great about my divided attention.
-I felt terrible about ignoring the kids in favor of work—but I knew I’d also feel guilty the other way around.
+I felt terrible about dividing my attention and ignoring the kids in favor of work, but I knew I’d also feel guilty the other way around.

 Balancing work and family

 It’s a struggle every working mom faces: how do you balance your family and your job when they both demand your time?

 And now that many of us are working from home and distance learning, this balancing act becomes more challenging than ever.

 We feel guilty for spending more time with clients and coworkers than our own kids.
 (We even feel guilty for enjoying our jobs!)
 When we finally do end the day, we’re often exhausted, too drained for fun, quality time because we need to address logistics and prepare for tomorrow.

 But our kids are growing up right before our eyes.
 We feel bad when we miss out on a milestone and worry we’re not giving them enough memories to look back on.